erichall/webgl-30/README.md

 ##### What the heck did we do yesterday?
 Ventured out in 3d space and got kinda scared.
 I guess this is something to conclude about WebGL; WebGL is not a 3d library.
 WebGL is more of an API that enables you to make 2d or 3d stuff.
-It gives you a toon of tools to help you do it but you still have to provide all the jazz; you have to provide it with clip-space coordinates, do the interpolation, normalize your coordinates etc etc.
+It gives you a toon of tools to help you do it but you still have to provide all the jazz; you have to provide it with clip-space coordinates, do the interpolation, normalize your coordinates etc.
 WebGL just draws your vertices, and that's it.
-Comparing this to an actual 3d Library, like Three.js, where you can provide objects but all the low level stuff are abstracted away from you.
+Comparing this to an actual 3d Library, like Three.js, that abstract away low level stuff but still enables you to provide your own objects.
 I guess this is what I came to realize after a couple of days following the excellent tutorials from [webglfundamentals.org](https://webglfundamentals.org/).
 It's fun an all but to venture out on a project on your own with WebGL as your primary tool is something I'm clearly not ready for.